Charter Number Purpose and ProcessInformation regarding the purpose of and process for obtaining charter numbers and CDS

 - A formal e-mail will be sent to the School Contact named on the Application for Charter Number indicating a Charter Submission Package will be assigned a charter number at an SBE Meeting.
 Any missing materials in the Charter Submission Package will be outlined in this e-mail.

 - Complete Charter Submission Packages will be added to the Agenda for Charter School Numbering and be heard by the SBE.
 This item is usually heard on the last day of the SBE meeting.

 - After the agenda item is heard and approved, an e-mail notification outlining the assigned charter number and pertinent information will be sent to the School and Authorizing LEA Contacts listed on the Application for Charter Number, as well as the County Superintendent and CDS Administrator (a California Department of Education employee).

-- The County-District-School (CDS) code will be assigned* after the charter school receives the charter number at the SBE meeting.
+- The County-District-School (CDS) code may be assigned* after the charter school receives the charter number at the SBE meeting.

 Background on the County-District-School (CDS) Code

-Once the charter number is assigned, the CDS code is assigned by the CDS Administrator in the Data Management Division at the CDE.
+Once the charter number is assigned, the CDS code may be assigned by the CDS Administrator in the Educational Data Management Division at the CDE.
 The CDE’s administration of CDS codes meets the federal requirements for states to annually report Directory information to the U. S. Department of Education (ED) through the EDFacts Submission System.
-Additionally the administration of CDS codes provides the CDE, as well as other state agencies and postsecondary institutions with a basis for tracking schools.
+Additionally the administration of CDS codes provides the CDE, as well as other state agencies and postsecondary institutions with a basis for tracking schools and districts in California